pbadilla/gallery/README.md

 - After the installation you have to write on your console `yarn start`, and project should load on port 9000, so on you browser, if not romt automatically you could write:
   `http://localhost:9000` and project should render.

-### Items to upgrade:
-- For sure I am not using sass on react projects I use `styled-components` on my point of view, more accurate it.
-- `wihslist`is just for session on redux: I didn't see on API TMBD.org any place or command to add `lists` so maybe it could be reconsider this on local BBDD (for example mongodb ) or place on cloud.